gimesketvirtadieni/slimstreamer/README.md

 # Alright, I think I can handle building SlimStreamer myself

-Although building SlimStreamer is a straightforward procedure, it requires all prerequisites to be installed.
+Although building SlimStreamer is a straightforward procedure, it requires that all the prerequisites to be installed.
 The description below explains compilation procedure in details.

 ## Required prerequisites

-SlimStreamer is written in C++17 so it requires an adequate compiler (the commands below also installs other prerequisites like ALSA headers, etc.):
+SlimStreamer is written in C++17 so an adequate GCC compiler must be available (the commands below also installs other prerequisites like ALSA headers, etc.):

 ```
 sudo apt-get update
 sudo apt-get install git build-essential g++ cmake libasound2-dev libflac++-dev zip unzip
 ```

-Unzip and zip programs are used only by compilation script when ```-z``` paramter is provided (it is used for making a release)
+Unzip and zip programs are used only by compilation script when ```-z``` paramter is provided (it is used for making a release).
 To validate if installed compiler supports C++17, use this command:

 ```